PrathamSV/PrathamSV/README.md

 I'm a guy with an interest in Tech.

-I'm Trying to master Python and I'm Developing Games using C#!
+I'm Trying to master Python and Developing Games using C#!

 <br>